Recycling Plant Worker Injury Lawyer

 Collected recyclable materials are transferred to recycling plants, where employees sort and process items that move along conveyor belts.
-Recycled pickers then redistribute the items into groups include glass, plastic, metal, aluminum, paper, rubber, and others.
+Recycled pickers then redistribute the items into groups, including glass, plastic, metal, aluminum, paper, rubber, etc.

 Recycling Worker Hazards

-Research conducted in 2015 by OSHA (Occupational Safety and Health Administration) and a study conducted at the University of Illinois School of Public Health revealed a significant health risk and high injury rate involving recycling workers.
+Research conducted in 2015 by OSHA (Occupational Safety and Health Administration) and a recycling industry study conducted at the University of Illinois School of Public Health revealed a significant health risk and high injury rate involving recycling workers.

 Recycling Plant Workers' Wages

-Statistics maintained by OSHA (Occupational Safety and Health Administration) reveal that during 2015 and 2016, the number of fatalities of recycling plant workers dropped dramatically in both the public and the private sector and remained the same for recyclable collectors transporting the material back to the plant.
+OSHA statistics reveal that during 2015 and 2016, the number of fatalities of injured workers dropped dramatically in both the public and the private sector and remained the same for recyclable collectors transporting the material back to the plant.

 - Case 1:Allentown, Pennsylvania – A 40-year-old male recycling plant worker died at the Northampton plant outside of Allentown on October 3, 2011.
-The victim was pronounced dead after being transported to the local hospital.
-The worker suffered injuries after being crushed by a bale of recyclable material that fell on him in the early morning hours.
-This incident is not the first time that a worker at the plant lost their life.
-Another worker inspecting machinery died in 1999 after falling off the catwalk and hitting a concrete floor 15 feet below.
+The victim was pronounced dead at the local hospital.
+After being crushed by a bale of recyclable material that fell on him, the worker suffered injuries.

 - Case 2:Brooklyn, New York – A teenage worker was crushed to death while working in a Brooklyn, New York recycling plant in March 2013 after being hit by equipment inside a recycling truck.
-The 18-year-old worker from the Bronx was working behind the truck that was parked at the recycling plant.
-In the late morning hours, while inside the truck, the compactor equipment hit the victim in the chest before being crushed and killed by its hydraulic system.
+The truck's compactor equipment hit the 18-year-old male working behind the truck parked at the plant in the chest before being crushed and killed by its hydraulic system.

 - Case 3:North Bergen, New Jersey – OSHA (Occupational Safety and Health Administration) cited the North Bergen recycling transfer station with violations after a worker's fingers were amputated while performing their duties.
 The investigation revealed that the plant had failed to follow safety procedures in using lockouts on the conveyor belt system to stop the equipment when the injured employee was clearing a cardboard jamb in the system.

-Our lawyers help injured Recycling Plant Workers obtain compensation under the IL Worker's Compensation Act and through civil lawsuits.
-We provide Free Case Reviews and a No-Win/No Fee guarantee.
+Our lawyers help injured workers obtain financial compensation under the IL Workers' Compensation Act and civil lawsuits.
+Additionally, we provide free case reviews and a "No-Win/No Fee" guarantee.